 7. Trial normally will be conducted from 8:00 a.m. to 1:30 p.m. (or slightly longer to finish a witness) with two fifteen-minute breaks, Monday through Thursday, excluding holidays.
-Counsel must arrive by 7:30 a.m., or earlier as needed for any matters to be heard out of the presence of the jury.
-The jury will be called at 8:00 a.m.
+Counsel must arrive by 7:30 a.m., or earlier as needed for any matters to be heard before the evidence begins.
 This schedule may be modified at the discretion of the Court.